jakekrainock/MECA-482-Fall2021-Ball-and-Plate/README.md

 - [ ] React to system disburbances

 ## Mathematical Model
 For deriving a mathematical the system in question is reduced to a simpler model to find the transfer function.
 For a ball and plate system it can be reduced to a ball on a beam system.
-Since the design of the ball and plate system will have identical in the x-y and ¬y-z plane only the x-y plane is modeled below in Figure 1.
+Since the design of the ball and plate system will have identical in the *x-y* and *y-z* plane, only the *x-y* plane is modeled below in Figure 1.

 ![](Figures/mathmaticmodel.png) <br>
  **Figure 1**: Ball and Plate system free body diagram of a) the system and b) the ball. <br>